 You can borrow wheelchairs, strollers, and sensory kits with signs posted everywhere for awareness.
 The entire facility was designed for every kind of guest and even has a nursery.
 Leah made a descriptive video on her autism awareness facebook account which can be found at autieandlace.
 The kit gave supportive materials throughout the museum whether the areas were bright, noisy, or crowded.
 The parking was free and spacious.

-The front display showed natures oddities and many of the animals had special mutations that made them exceptionally rare.
+The front display (shown above) had natures oddities and many of the display animals had special MUTATIONS that made them exceptionally rare.

-They had a water section where you could play and learn about erosion, water flow, and pollution.
+The water section was interactive and you could play and learn about erosion, water flow, and pollution.
 There were families with bathing suits playing in the water!

 They had a science show where a comedic scientist demonstrated physics and had guests join him on stage and they did several fog machine tricks while we learned about potential energy (built up) and kinetic energy (when an object is moving).

 Although many of the displays were focused on engaging kids in the sciences, there were many displays and interactions that adults could have fun with too.
 One of the coolest exhibits were the light shows where you could jump in front of a blank wall when a light flashes and see your shadow imprinted on the wall afterwards.
 Whether I was learning about sound, energy, gravity or the color spectrum, I was entertained the whole way through.

 CurioCity had a feel of "Ripley's Believe it or Not" with chairs that were overly large, a child-size amphitheater, and a human powered carousal.
 They had a game area where you could shoot rubber balls at targets, walk across ropes, and make shapes in the walls.
 You can learn about anything there whether it's physics, engineering, dinosaurs, or even meteorology!